CardonaEA/code-image-analysis-c-elegans/README.md

 - ### smFISH-images-simulation
 - ### smFISH-images-quantification

-Each folder contains a README.md and .pdf file explaining how to use the respective code.ç
+Each folder contains a README.md and .pdf file explaining how to use the respective code.

 **Reference**

-Cardona, AH., Ecsedi, S. _et al_.
+(*) Cardona, AH., Ecsedi, S. _et al_.
 Robust sorting and buffering within condensates control transcriptome stoichiometries (2023).
 Submitted